European AI sovereignty

 - Domain experts who understand sensors, tactics, and operational contexts well enough to detect when a model is “wrong in the way that matters.”

-There is also a structural knowledge-transfer dynamic tied to infrastructure ownership.
+There's also a structural knowledge-transfer dynamic tied to infrastructure ownership.
 Owning infrastructure builds knowledge; renting infrastructure erodes it.
-When training pipelines are operated internally (or within tightly governed national consortia), engineers learn the failure modes, the performance bottlenecks, and the security trade-offs.
+When training pipelines are operated internally or within tightly governed national consortia, engineers learn the failure modes, the performance bottlenecks, and the security trade-offs.
 When training is consumed as a service, that learning accumulates externally.
 Over time, the sovereign actor becomes a sophisticated customer rather than a sovereign operator, and the ability to challenge vendor claims or adapt independently declines.

 Indigenous algorithm development matters for the same reason, but it should be framed realistically.
-Europe does not need to invent every technique from first principles to be sovereign.
+Europe doesn't need to invent every technique from first principles to be sovereign.
 It does need the capacity to implement, evaluate, modify, and assure techniques inside accredited environments, including under constraints that commercial research rarely prioritizes: MLS segmentation, forensic traceability, controlled release, and mission-specific robustness.
-This is where infrastructure and talent converge: an accredited training environment becomes both a capability platform and a training ground for the people who will sustain the capability.
+This is where infrastructure and talent converge.
+An accredited training environment becomes both a capability platform and a training ground for the people who will sustain the capability.

 A credible sovereignty strategy is built around lifecycle control, not one-off acquisition.
 The following recommendations are structured as implementable categories rather than slogans, and can be adapted to national scale and threat posture.